bluwy/website/src/posts/2020-01-18-fixing-weather-skins-in-rainmeter/index.md

 ## Conclusion

-Well, I didn't expect it'll take me this long to write a somewhat simple tutorial (2 hours T-T).
-But heck it should give you an idea on what needs to be done to migrate a skin to a new API.
+And there's that.
+A lot of work has to be done depending on how complex the skin is.
+But this should give you an idea on what needs to be done to migrate a skin to a new API.

 If you spot any errors or find any false information, feel free to contact me on [Reddit](https://reddit.com/u/IamLUG) or send an issue or PR on [GitHub](https://github.com/BjornLuG/bjorn-lu) if you prefer.
 I'll fix it as soon as possible.